There are literally thousands of books for babies.

 Until your baby starts vocalizing and using a few words, just read the book making sure to pause, enunciate and use expression where appropriate.

 The sentences are typically quite basic and short (if they aren’t, feel free to improvise and shorten them).
-Remember, a child needs to hear a word hundreds of times before saying the word himself.
+Remember, a child needs to hear a word hundreds of times before saying the word themselves.

-Once your baby is over 12 months, start omitting one of the repeated words and see if she will either fill in the word (it might not sound like the actual word), vocalize or gesture.
+Once your baby is over 12 months, start omitting one of the repeated words and see if they will either fill in the word (it might not sound like the actual word), vocalize or gesture.

 A fabulous and well known repetitive phrase book is Brown Bear, Brown Bear by Eric Carle.